greena13/redux-and-the-rest/README.md

 ### Clear the new resource item from the store

-The clearNew action creator deletes the resource item pointed to by `newItemKey` if it has a status of `NEW`, and sets the `newItemKey` to `null`.
+The clearNewItem action creator deletes the resource item pointed to by `newItemKey` if it has a status of `NEW`, and sets the `newItemKey` to `null`.

 This is useful when the user wishes to cancel or navigate away from creating a new resource.